Dr. Jim Jansen

 Dr. Joni Salminen

 Dr. Joni Salminen works as a scientist at Qatar Computing Research Institute and Turku School of Economics.
-His current research interests are heavily focused on personas, including automatic persona generation from social media data (YouTube, Facebook, Google Analytics), persona perceptions, biases in data-driven personas, optimal number of personas, etc.
+His current research interests are heavily focused on personas, including automatic persona generation from social media data (YouTube, Facebook, Google Analytics), persona perceptions, biases in data-driven personas, optimal number of personas, and so on.

 MSc.
 Soon-gyo Jung